FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 - Fluffy Tail - Wiggle-waggles, bounces, and jumps up!; roll a Standard Test to distract a group of Pokemon from combat and allow the party to escape an Encounter.
 Tests at Advantage against small Pokemon, whilst Testing at Disadvantage against larger Pokemon.
 - Poke Toy - Poofy and flows curiously; roll a Standard Test to distract a Group of Pokemon from combat and allow the party to escape an Encounter.
 Tests at Advantage against Feline Pokemon.
 Can also be used in Combat to distract all Pokemon in line-of-sight with a Disadvantage Test, whilst they make a Standard Test to resist, or focus their attacks at the user for 1 Turn.
 ### Evolution Items
-#### Direct use
+#### Direct use (Making contact and willingly absorbing into body)
 ##### Non-Stones
+- Auspicious Armor - Evolutionary item for Charcadet; evolves them into Armarouge
-- Black Augurite (Unpurchasable) -
+- Black Augurite (Unpurchasable) - Evolutionary item for Scyther; evolves them into Kleavor
-- Chipped Pot (Unpurchasable) -
+- Chipped Pot (Unpurchasable) - Evolutionary item for Sinistea, Antique; evolves them into Polteageist, Antique Form
-- Cracked Po (Unpurchasable)t -
+- Cracked Pot (Unpurchasable)t - Evolutionary item for Sinistea, Phony Form; evolves them into Polteageist, Phony Form
-- Galarica Cuff -
+- Galarica Cuff - Evolutionary item for Slowpoke, Galarian Form; evolves them into Slowbro, Galarian Form
-- Peat Block -
-- Sweet Apple -
-- Tart Apple -
-- Auspicious Armor -
+- Galarica Wreath - Evolutionary item for Slowpoke, Galarian Form; evolves them into Slowking, Galarian Form
-- Malicious Armor -
+- Malicious Armor - Evolutionary item for Charcadet; evolves them into Ceruledge
-- Masterpiece Teacup (Unpurchasable) -
+- Masterpiece Teacup (Unpurchasable) - Evolutionary item for Poltchageist, Artisan Form; evolves them into Sinistcha, Masterpiece Form
-- Metal Alloy -
+- Metal Alloy - Evolutionary item for Duraludon; evolves them into Archaludon
+- Peat Block - Evolutionary item for Ursaring; evolves them into Ursaluna
-- Scroll of Darkness (Unpurchasable) -
+- Scroll of Darkness (Unpurchasable) - Evolutionary item for Kubfu; evolves them into Urshifu, Single Strike Style
-- Scroll of Waters (Unpurchasable) -
+- Scroll of Waters (Unpurchasable) - Evolutionary item for Kubfu; evolves them into Urshifu, Rapid Strike Style
+- Sweet Apple - Evolutionary item for Applin; evolves them into Appletun
-- Syrupy Apple -
+- Syrupy Apple - Evolutionary item for Applin; evolves them into Dipplin
+- Tart Apple - Evolutionary item for Applin; evolves them into Flapple
-- Unremarkable Teacup -
+- Unremarkable Teacup - Evolutionary item for Poltchageist, Counterfeit Form; evolves them into Sinistcha, Unremarkable Form
 ##### Stones
-- Fire Stone -
-- Water Stone -
-- Thunder Stone -
-- Leaf Stone -
-- Moon Stone -
-- Sun Stone -
-- Shiny Stone -
-- Dusk Stone -
-- Dawn Stone -
-- Ice Stone -
-#### Held
-- Deep Sea Scale -
-- Deep Sea Tooth -
-- Dragon Scale -
-- Dubious Disc -
-- Electirizer -
-- King's Rock -
-- Magmarizer -
-- Metal Coat -
-- Oval Stonev
-- Prism Scale -
-- Protector -
-- Razor Claw -
-- Razor Fang -
-- Reaper Cloth -
-- Sachet -
-- Upgrade -
-- Whipped Dream -
-- Strawberry Sweet -
-- Love Sweet -
-- Berry Sweet -
-- Clover Sweet -
-- Flower Sweet -
-- Star Sweet -
-- Ribbon Sweet -
+- Fire Stone - Evolutionary item for the following Fire-Types:
+	- Vulpix - Ninetails
+	- Growlithe - Arcanine
+	- Hisuian Growlithe - Hisuian Arcanine
+	- Eevee - Flareon
+	- Pansear - Simisear
+	- Capsakid - Scovillain
+- Water Stone - Evolutionary item for the following Water-Types:
+	- Poliwhirl - Poliwrath
+	- Shellder - Cloyster
+	- Staryu - Starmie
+	- Eevee - Vaporeon
+	- Lombre - Ludicolo
+	- Panpour - Simipour
+- Thunder Stone - Evolutionary item for the following Electric-Types:
+	- Pikachu - Raichu (Outside Alola) / Alolan Raichu (In Alola)
+	- Magneton - Magnezone
+	- Eevee - Jolteon
+	- Nosepass - Probopass
+	- Eelektrik - Eelektross
+	- Chargabug - Vikavolt
+	- Tadbulb - Bellibolt
+- Leaf Stone - Evolutionary item for the following Grass-Types:
+	- Gloom - Vileplume
+	- Weepinbell - Victreebel
+	- Exeggcute - Exeggutor (Outside Alola) / Alolan Exeggutor (In Alola)
+	- Hisuian Voltorb - Hisuian Electrode
+	- Eevee - Leafeon
+	- Nuzleaf - Shiftry
+	- Pansage - Simisage
+- Moon Stone - Evolutionary item for the following Pokemon:
+	- Nidorina - Nidoqueen
+	- Nidorino - Nidoking
+	- Clefairy - Clefable
+	- Jigglypuff - Wigglytuff
+	- Skitty - Delcatty
+	- Munna - Musharna
+- Sun Stone - Evolutionary item for the following Pokemon:
+	- Gloom - Bellossom
+	- Sunkern - Sunflora
+	- Cottonee - Whimsicott
+	- Petilil - Lilligant (Outside Hisui) / Hisuian Lilligant (In Hisui)
+	- Helioptile - Heliolisk
+- Shiny Stone - Evolutionary item for the following Pokemon:
+	- Togetic - Togekiss
+	- Roselia - Roserade
+	- Minccino - Cinccino
+	- Floette - Florges
+- Dusk Stone - Evolutionary item for the following Pokemon:
+	- Murkrow - Honchkrow
+	- Misdreavus - Mismagius
+	- Lampent - Chandelure
+	- Doublade - Aegislash
+- Dawn Stone - Evolutionary item for the following Fire-Types:
+	- Kirlia - Gallade
+	- Snorunt - Froslass
+- Ice Stone - Evolutionary item for the following Fire-Types:
+	- Alolan Sandshrew - Alolan Sandslash
+	- Alolan Vulpix - Alolan Ninetales
+	- Eevee - Glaceon
+	- Galarian Darumaka - Galarian Darmanitan
+	- Crabrawler - Crabominable
+	- Cetoddle - Cetitan
+#### Held (Conditional Evolution Items)
+- Berry Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Berry Sweet Flavour  by Spinning.
+- Clover Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Clover Sweet Flavour by Spinning.
+- Deep Sea Scale - Evolutionary item for Clamperl; evolves them into Gorebyss by Trading.
+During Combat, if held by a Clamperl, doubles its Magic Defence.
+- Deep Sea Tooth - Evolutionary item for Clamperl; evolves them into Huntail by Trading.
+During Combat, if held by a Clamperl, doubles its Magic Attack.
+- Dragon Scale - Evolutionary item for Seadra; evolves them into Kingdra by Trading.
+During Combat, Boosts the the Damage of Dragon-Type Moves by 10% when held.
+- Dubious Disc - Evolutionary item for Porygon2; evolves them into Porygon-Z by Trading.
+- Electirizer - Evolutionary item for Electabuzz; evolves them into Electivire by Trading.
+- Flower Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Flower Sweet Flavour by Spinning.
+- King's Rock - Evolutionary item for Poliwhirl; evolves them into Politoed by Trading.
+During Combat, grants all Attacking Moves a chance with a Disadvantage Test with success on only 6s to cause an enemy to Flinch, only flinching enemies on the final hit of an attack if it hits multiple times.
+With Moves that already have a chance to Flinch, increase the Test by +1 Category.
+- King's Rock - Evolutionary item for Slowpoke; evolves them into Slowking by Trading.
+During Combat, grants all Attacking Moves a chance with a Disadvantage Test with success on only 6s to cause an enemy to Flinch, only flinching enemies on the final hit of an attack if it hits multiple times.
+With Moves that already have a chance to Flinch, increase the Test by +1 Category.
+- Love Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Love Sweet Flavour by Spinning.
+- Magmarizer - Evolutionary item for Magmar; evolves them into Magmortar by Trading.
+- Metal Coat - Evolutionary item for Scyther; evolves them into Scizor by Trading.
+During Combat, Boosts the the Damage of Steel-Type Moves by 20% when held.
+- Oval Stone - Evolutionary item for Happiny; evolves them into Chansey by Spending EXP during the Day.
+During Combat, Boosts the the Damage of Steel-Type Moves by 20% when held.
+- Prism Scale - Evolutionary item for Feebas; evolves them into Milotic by Trading.
+- Protector - Evolutionary item for Rhydon; evolves them into Rhyperior by Trading.
+- Razor Claw - Evolutionary item for Sneasel; evolves them into Weavile by Spending EXP during the Night.
+During Combat, enables all attacks rolled to deal additional damage for each 6 rolled on the Test.
+For Moves that already gives this effect, the needed result is raised to 5 or 6.
+- Razor Claw - Evolutionary item for Sneasel, Hisuian Form; evolves them into Sneasler by Spending EXP during the Day.
+- Razor Fang - Evolutionary item for Gligar; evolves them into Gliscor by Spending EXP during the Night.
+During Combat, grants all Attacking Moves a chance with a Disadvantage Test with success on only 6s to cause an enemy to Flinch, having a chance to Flinch enemies on each hit of an attack if it hits multiple times.
+With Moves that already have a chance to Flinch, increase the Test by +1 Category.
+- Reaper Cloth - Evolutionary item for Dusclops; evolves them into Dusknoir by Trading.
+- Ribbon Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Ribbon Sweet Flavour by Spinning.
+- Sachet - Evolutionary item for Spritzee; evolves them into Aromatisse by Trading.
+- Star Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Star Sweet Flavour by Spinning.
+- Strawberry Sweet - Evolutionary item for Milcery; evolves them into Alcremie, Strawberry Sweet Flavour by Spinning.
+- Upgrade - Evolutionary item for Porygon; evolves them into Porygon 2 by Trading.
+- Whipped Dream - Evolutionary item for Swirlix; evolves them into Slurpuff by Trading.
 #### Battle Items
-- X Attack -
+- X Attack - Raises the Physical Damage of a Pokemon by +2.
-- X Defense -
+- X Defense - Raises the Physical Defense of a Pokemon by +2.
 - X Sp.
-Atk -
+Atk - Raises the Magical Damage of a Pokemon by +2.
 - X Sp.
-Def -
+Def - Raises the Magical Defense of a Pokemon by +2.
-- X Speed -
+- X Speed - Raises the Initiative of a Pokemon by +2.
-- X Accuracy -
+- X Accuracy - Decreases the difficulty of Tests by +2 Categories.
-- X Dire Hit -
+- X Dire Hit - Makes all Attacking Moves deal more damage on a 5 or 6. does not stack with itself or Focus Energy.
-- Guard Spec. -
+- Guard Spec. - Prevents Stat Reductions by Opponents' Moves for the User's Party for 5 Rounds.
 ##### Medicine
 ###### Healing
-- Potion (P$200/2sp 5c) - The common healing potion for Pokemon; heals them 2hp
+- Potion (P$200/2sp 5cp) - The common healing potion for Pokemon; heals them 2hp
 - Super Potion (P$700/8sp 8cp) - A stronger healing potion for Pokemon ; heals them 5hp
 - Hyper Potion (P$1,500/1gp 8s 8cp) - A very strong healing potion for Pokemon; heals them 20hp
 - Max Potion (P$2,500/3gp 1sp 3cp) - A potent healing potion for Pokemon; heals them to full HP.